How To Find The Details Of The Driver Who Caused A Road Accident From A Vehicle Registration Number

-What if you cannot find the details of the driver from the registration number or the driver is found not to have motor insurance?
+What if you cannot find the details of the driver from the registration number or the driver is not insured?

-Often the driver of the vehicle that caused your accident may never be able to be find – this may be that the driver was using false number plates, so did not match the vehicle involved in the accident or that you may not have been able to get the registration number at the time of the accident as in hit and run accidents.
+Often the driver of the vehicle that caused your accident may not be able to be found.
+This may be because the driver was using false number plates, so did not match the vehicle involved in the accident or that you may not have been able to get the registration number at the time of the accident as in hit and run accidents.

 Alternatively, the driver may be traced and found not to have motor insurance.

-Summary Of How To Find A Driver’s Details With Only A Vehicle Registration Number
+Summary Of Finding A Driver’s Details From A Vehicle Registration Number